IRA FLATOW, HOST:

 DR. RUSSELL SCHNELL: Good morning.
 It's good to be here.

-FLATOW: And thank you.
+FLATOW: Thank you.
 When you see pictures of the ozone hole, is it actually shaped just like Antarctica?

 SCHNELL: Yes.
 It actually follows the outline of the ice sheet and the continent.
 Antarctica is the largest, biggest mountain in the world.
 It's two miles of ice thick, and it's larger than the U.S. Sometimes it's as big as North America.